 East Coast Beach Lovers Roadie

+Grab the one you love and head East!
 It features on many bucketlists to do an East Coast Roadie on SH35.
 There are so many things to do on the way between Gisborne and Tauranga.
-Be sure to take your time, explore, meet the locals, try the flavours and see the sights on the way – it will make you want to get out more!
+Be sure to take your time, explore, meet the locals, try the flavours and see the sights on the way – it will make you want to get out more and enjoy the romance of a roadie!

 Pick your choice of accommodation for the evening – from retreats to boutique hotels, cozy motels and holiday parks on the beach means there is much to choose from!
 Spend the evening at a cellar door for a platter and wine tasting, or head to Sunshine Brewery for the spot to be for some delicious wood-fired pizzas and tasty local brews either onsite or takeaway.